Whenever I make new hiring in my company, I always ask hypothetical interview questions!

 It is essential that your answers showcase clear results.
 Avoid spending too much time on situation and task.
 Instead, make sure that you deliver adequate results and solutions.

-Take Few Seconds to Gather a Suitable Answer:
+Take a Few Seconds to Gather a Suitable Answer:

 Hypothetical questions intend to test your problem-solving skills as well as thinking procedures.
 Hence, make sure that you deliver an answer slowly and be confirmed about each and every word spoken.